 Real learning doesn’t happen by just being told.
 Even showing kids a truth doesn’t make it sink in very well.
 But teach them through involvement?
 Yes, this is what will help drive it home very well.
 And even better, involve them in discovery and they’ll really understand what you’re trying to teach them.

 I say this all the time when I do training: “If kids’ aren’t experiencing fun in your ministry, then chances are very good that they aren’t experiencing life-change, either.”
 God designed kids to laugh and play and have fun.
 It’s who they are!
 Why on earth would we try and teach them without that element in our teaching?
 And here’s another little maxim: “If YOU aren’t having fun, then the kids probably aren’t either.”
 Minimize the rules and maximize the fun!
+If you’re a teacher of any kind you should look into investing just a small amount in a repositionable white board, for maximum return as a great teaching resource.

 What would you add as great tips for teaching elementary kids?